CIRCSE/CLARIN_L2L/doc/survey.md

 * a **lemma** must be present, either as the label of the entries or as part of the analysis of word forms; token- or word lists without lemmatization are not considered;
 * **part-of-speech** (POS) annotation must also be included.

 **Note** on the content of the `Type` column.
-For each lexical resources that we could check, we entered add a short note to classify the type of linguistic information provided for the lemmas or lexical entries:
+For each lexical resources that we could check, we entered a short note to classify the type of linguistic information provided for the lemmas or lexical entries:

 * `arg`: different argument structures;
 * `coll`: favorite collocates;